angulardart/site-angulardart/doc/Updating-Angular-docs.md

     This task updates [src/_data/pkg-vers.json](https://github.com/dart-lang/site-angulardart/blob/master/src/_data/pkg-vers.json) and warns if anything changed, and/or more recent versions of packages are available (which is usually an indication that `_data/pubspec.yaml` requires further updates).

- 4. Run `npx gulp pub-upgrade-and-check`.
+ 4. Run `npx gulp pub-upgrade-and-check`

     This gulp task runs `pub upgrade` over all samples and (again over) `src/_data`.